The Titrud Lectureship in Neurosurgery

 The intent of the lectureship is to garner insights from the lecturer about how neurosurgeons can contribute to our society and, through the lens of our training, help address the pressing matters of our time.
 It is a reminder that we are all citizens of a larger, global community with responsibilities beyond our role as neurosurgeons.

-The 15th annual Titrud Lecture will feature Walter Chong-Yuen Jean, MD, professor of Neurosurgery and director of Skull Base Surgery at George Washington University, Washington, DC.
-His presentation is titled, “Global Brainsurgery Initiative: from maiden visit to Vietnam to the globalization of resident training.”
+March 29, 2019: Walter Jean, MD, “Global Brainsurgery Initiative: from maiden visit to Vietnam to the globalization of resident training.”

 March 8, 2008: Alexa Canady, MD, "Where Will the Business Model of Medicine Take Us?"